Henri, Duke of Montpensier: Early life and family

 During 1586, negotiations were undertaken between the Bourbon-Montpensier family and the Gonzague duc de Nevers for several marriages between the houses.
 Henri was destined for a marriage with Henriette de Gonzague when he reached marriageable age, while his father François was to marry Catherine de Gonzague.
 Neither of these marriages would come to pass.

-Montpensier was promised the prospect of a marriage to king Henri IV's sister Catherine de Bourbon.
+Montpensier was promised the prospect of a marriage to king Henri IV's sister Catherine.
 The earliest negotiations to this affect were undertaken in 1592, with the king bringing Montpensier from Bretagne so that the marriage could be arranged.
 However, when he met Catherine, she revealed that she had already promised her hand to the king's cousin the comte de Soissons, enraging the king.
 Despite negotiations undertaken by the king's chief council Sully in 1596, this arrangement ultimately came to nothing.
 In 1597, Montpensier married the extremely wealthy heiress Henriette Catherine de Joyeuse.
 Henriette-Catherine brought both the inheritance of the royal favourites Henri de Joyeuse and Anne de Joyeuse with her in the arrangement, a total of 2,000,000 livres in value.
 She would outlive her husband, marrying again to the duc de Guise in 1611.